lucadruda/iotc-nodejs-device-client/README.md

 All the callbacks are optional parameters and are triggered when message has reached the ingestion engine.

-An optional timestamp field can be included in the send methods, to specify the UTC date and time of the message.
-This field must be in ISO format (e.g., YYYY-MM-DDTHH:mm:ss.sssZ).
-If timestamp is not provided, the current date and time will be used.

 ### Send telemetry

 Send telemetry every 3 seconds